Microsoft/IntuneDocs.pt-pt/intune-user-help/you-need-to-turn-on-scanning-for-security-threats-android.md

 ---
-title: Tem de ativar a análise de ameaças de segurança | Documentos da Microsoft
+title: Tem de ativar a análise de ameaças de segurança
-description: ''
+description: Saiba como ativar a análise de ameaças de segurança no seu dispositivo
 keywords: ''
 author: lenewsad
 ms.author: lanewsad